Lake Constance: Key facts

 No Paleolithic finds have been made in the immediate vicinity of the lake, because the region of Lake Constance was long covered by the Rhine Glacier.
 The discovery of stone tools (microliths) indicate that hunters and gatherers of the Mesolithic period (Middle Stone Age, 8,000–5,500 BC) frequented the area without settling, however.
 Only hunting camps have been confirmed.
 The earliest Neolithic farmers, who belonged to the Linear Pottery culture, also left no traces behind, because the Alpine foreland lay away from the routes along which they had spread during the 6th millennium BC.
 This changed only in the middle and late Neolithic when shore settlements were established, the so-called pile dwelling and wetland settlements, which have now been uncovered mainly on Lake Überlingen, the Constance Hopper and on the Obersee.
 At Unteruhldingen, a pile dwelling village has been reconstructed, and now forms an open air museum.

-In 2015, a 20 km line of about 170 man-made under-water stone mounds dated in the neolithic period or early bronze age were discovered on the south-west shore of the lake between Bottighofen and Romanshorn.
+In 2015, a 20 km line of about 170 man-made under-water stone mounds dated in the Neolithic period or early Bronze Age was discovered on the south-west shore of the lake between Bottighofen and Romanshorn.

 Grave finds from Singen am Hohentwiel date to the beginning of the Early Bronze Age and shore settlements were repeatedly built during the Neolithic Period and the Bronze Age (up to 800 BC).
 During the following Iron Age the settlement history is interrupted.
 The settlement of the shore of Lake Constance during the Hallstatt period is attested by grave mounds, which today are usually found in forests where they have been protected from the destruction by agriculture.
 Since the late Hallstatt period, the peoples living on Lake Constance are referred to as the Celts.
 During the La Tène period from 450 BC, the population density decreases, as can be deduced partly due from the fact that no more grave mounds were built.
 For the first time, written reports on Lake Constance have survived.
 Thus, we learn that the Helvetians settled by the lake in the south, the Rhaetians in the area of the Alpine Rhine Valley and the Vindelici in the north-east.
 The most important places on the lake were Bregenz (Celtic Brigantion) and today's Constance.